tolgee/documentation/blog/2023-10-19-whatspot-case-study.md

 They serve over 500 organizations and companies worldwide, with countless individual end-users, and they continue growing fast.
 From day one, Marek believed in the global potential of the product, so they launched it in English right from the start.

-## Lost in Spreadsheet Translation: The Lessons of Whatspot's Early Days
+## Why Spreadsheets Fail in App Localization

 In the beginning, Whatspot's journey through software localization was quite a rollercoaster.
 They decided to go with a seemingly simple solution - shared Google Sheets.
 While it might seem like an easy tool to use, this method presented significant challenges